 “A great coach can lead you to a place you don’t need him anymore”

-To some, controlling recruiters knowledge is power and this leads to the fear if any of your team know more than you or become “better” than you you’ll lose that power and the spotlight then moves away from the recruiters big ego.
-Managers can get hooked on the “hero” element I mention in my blog “how to grow a recruitment business for dummies”.
-It feels great when you are the “hero” with the solutions to everyone’s problems and fly in to save the day when challenges come up.
-Coaching staff should mean they won’t need your problem solving as much so you’ll be the “hero” less often.
+To some, controlling recruiters’ knowledge is power and this leads to the fear that if any of your team know more than you or become ‘better’ than you, you’ll lose that power and the spotlight then moves away from your big ego.
+Managers can get hooked on the ‘hero’ element that I mention in my blog How Being A ‘Hero Manager’ Will Hold The Growth Of Your Team Or Rec...It feels great when you are the ‘hero’ with the solutions to everyone’s problems and fly in to save the day when challenges come up.
+Coaching staff should mean they won’t need your problem solving as much, so you’ll be the ‘hero’ less often.

-Most recruiters have never received any quality coaching so they’ve never experienced how powerful coaching can be.
-A lot of our learning is from exposure and doing as those we respect do, so if you don’t see it you’re unlikely to do it.
+Most recruiters have never received any quality coaching, so they’ve never experienced how powerful coaching can be.
+A lot of our learning is from exposure and doing as those we respect do, so if you don’t see it, you’re unlikely to do it.

 If you ask more than one question, one after another, 9 times out of 10 it’s the last one that gets answered, and the first ones get ignored.
 Ask the question, listen to the answer and your next question should be based on the first answer, expanding the thought process.

 Most of us do this to a greater or lesser degree, however it’s a terrible habit for coaching.
-You are there to help your student to think so don’t jump in, let them finish, it’s developing their ideas that matters, they won’t learn if you keep giving them your answers.
+You are there to help your student to think, so don’t jump in, let them finish, it’s developing their ideas that matters, they won’t learn if you keep giving them your answers.

-Coaching is a skill that pays massive dividends if practiced well, but it does take time and patience, a very rare commodity in the recruitment world.
+Coaching is a skill that pays massive dividends if practised well, but it does take time and patience, a very rare commodity in the recruitment world.
 But trust me I’ve seen how average or failing recruiters, managers and business owners have unleashed their real potential through quality coaching.